isomerpages/mom-sec/_faq/useful-information-for-employers.md

 <details>
   <summary><b>8.
 When will I receive payment for the SEC?</b></summary>

-  SEC will be paid in September of the same year for work done from January to June, and March of the following year for work done from July to December.<br><br>
+  SEC was paid in September of the same year for work done from January to June, and March of the following year for work done from July to December.<br><br>

 The final payment of SEC was made in March 2021. <br><br>
 	From 1 January 2021, there are two new schemes – the Senior Employment Credit and the Enabling Employment Credit.<br><br>